 This list is not ranked in order.

-Singapore Omakase – the Real Deals
+Singapore Sushi Omakase – the Real Japanese Omakase Restaurants

 This is a guide for people who actually care about food, not just photos of it.
 It’s for diners who understand that the quality of an omakase experience isn’t measured in gold flakes or uni towers, but in the chef’s respect for seasonality, the precision of their craft, and the quality of the shari (sushi rice).